PelionIoT/pelion-device-utilities/README.md

-# mbed Cloud Client preflight check
+# Pelion preflight check
-This repository contains scripts to help check mbed Cloud Client operation requirements.
+This repository contains test scripts to check mbed Cloud Client or mbed Edge operation requirements on Unix like operating system.
 ## preflight.sh
-This is the main test script to test mbed Cloud Client operation requirements.
-When executed, the script goes through basic test set and creates a log file to `./preflight.txt`.
+This is the main test script for Pelion preflight check.
+When executed, the script goes through set of tests and creates a log file to `./preflight.txt`.
 The log file contains all the executed commands and their output.
-The script halts execution on first error and needs to succeed without errors in order for mbed Cloud Client to work.
+The script halts execution on the first error and needs to succeed without any errors in order for mbed Cloud Client or mbed Edge to work.

 Preflight test script can be run with: